CUResistanceRacing/DAQ/README.md

 - [ ] Add various extra breakouts for prototyping purposes
 - [ ] Add external power filtering and isolation to power supply (deferred; not needed currently)
 - [x] Add crystal and programming interfaces to MCU
+- [ ] Add some LEDs and probing points (mainly SPI for ADC and CAN lines; possibly SDIO and Ethernet lines)